Introduction

 Organisation

 This statement covers the activities of Ceba Solutions Ltd who provide design, planning, equipment supply, fitting and project management solutions to the catering industry, mainly within the UK.
-The organisation currently operates out of the UK and provides services to customers across the UK and Ireland and occasionally in other European jurisdictions.

 Risks